 • Adult-onset, isolated Parkinson disease; multiple system atrophy; and dementia with Lewy bodies are not features of neuronopathic Gaucher disease.
 Rather, GBA1 mutations are a risk factor for developing these neurodegenerative diseases.

-The discovery of the lysosome as an organelle in 1955 by De Duve and colleagues changed the definition of the storage disorders.
-Within a short time, the first lysosomal storage disorder was described and was shown to be due to a deficiency of acid alpha-1,4-glucosidase (alpha-glucosidase) in a patient with Pompe disease (57).
-Other storage disorders quickly became recognized as diseases resulting from the lack of a degradative capacity—notably a lysosomal enzyme--with the expected lysosomal accumulation of substrate (58; 34).
+The discovery of the lysosome as an organelle in 1955 by Belgian cytologist and biochemist Christian de Duve (1917-2013) and colleagues changed the definition of the storage disorders, earning de Duve a Nobel Prize in physiology or medicine in 1974.
+Within a short time, the first lysosomal storage disorder was described and was shown to be due to a deficiency of acid alpha-1,4-glucosidase (alpha-glucosidase) in a patient with Pompe disease (77).
+Other storage disorders quickly became recognized as diseases resulting from the lack of a degradative capacity—notably a lysosomal enzyme—with the expected lysosomal accumulation of substrate (78; 46).
 The accumulation of acid beta-glucocerebrosidase (glucocerebroside) was already well known in patients with Gaucher disease.
-Attention was focused on the possibility that the material accumulated because of a specific deficiency in its degradative pathway, leading to the description of the enzyme deficiency in 1965 (19; 100).
-It had been recognized that a variety of clinical disorders were related to glucocerebroside storage.
-Although these subtypes were originally thought to be distinguished by the relative amount of residual enzyme present (118; 141), experience has shown that this is incorrect.
+Attention was focused on the possibility that the material accumulated because of a specific deficiency in its degradative pathway, leading to the description of the enzyme deficiency; in the mid-1960s, American biochemist Roscoe Owen Brady (1923-2016) and his colleagues at the U.S. National Institutes of Health identified the enzymatic defects in Gaucher disease (24; 25; 26; 27; 130; 23; 63).

 The discovery of the enzyme deficiency led to the development of several approaches to understand the biology of the lysosomes and to the development of enzyme replacement therapy to replace the missing gene product.

 Note on nomenclature.
 This summary follows the current guidelines for gene and protein nomenclature and for mutation description.
 Please see Gene and mutation nomenclature for those guidelines.
 The enzyme, acid beta-glucocerebrosidase (GBA) is often referred to as glucocerebrosidase in the literature.
 The description of mutations in the older literature refers to the processed protein after excision of the 39 amino acid leader peptide.
 The current guidelines for mutation nomenclature stipulate that numbering begins with the leader peptide.